Overview of Archive Storage

 The syntax for CLI commands includes specifying a service.
 You use the Object Storage service designation

 oci osto manage Archive Storage using the CLI.

 - The REST API provides the most functionality, but requires programming expertise.
 API Reference and Endpoints provides endpoint details and links to the available API reference documents.
 For general information about using the API, see REST APIs.
 Object Storage is accessible with the following APIs:

 - Oracle Cloud Infrastructure provides SDKs that interact with Archive Storage and Object Storage without you having to create a framework.
-For general information about using the SDKs, see Software Development Kits and Command Line Interface.
+For general information about using the SDKs, see SDKs and the CLI.

 Authentication and Authorization

 Each service in Oracle Cloud Infrastructure integrates with IAM for authentication and authorization, for all interfaces (the Console, SDK or CLI, and REST API).
 IAM also manages user credentials for things like API signing keys, auth tokens, and customer secret keys for Amazon S3 Compatibility API.
 See User Credentials for details.